adnanwahab/homelab/readme.md

 1. tauri app
 2. upstash for drawable canvas
 .env.local
-level 5 agents browser + robot - each person supervise 20
+level 5 agents browser + robot - each person supervise 20 = all world's problems compelted in 24 hours or less.' --- 3% productivity improvenet -> 20% each year per person. -- store 20 datums for self in supabase/litefs